 Investigation into the continuity of life, including Mendelian genetics, reproduction, population genetics, evolutionary processes, and environmental influences on individuals and populations.
 Emphasis is on human congenital conditions, reproduction and evolution.
-Prerequisite: recent college-level biology course or instructor's signature.
+Prerequisites: recent college-level biology course or instructor’s signature.

 BIOL 127 5 credits